-- The Canada Emergency Wage Subsidy (CEWS) will cover 75% of an employee’s salary up to $847 per week, for the weeks between March 15 and August 29, 2020.
+- The Canada Emergency Wage Subsidy (CEWS) will cover up to 75% of an employee’s salary for the weeks between March 15 and November 21, 2020.
 Employers of all sizes can be eligible if they saw a gross revenue loss of at least 15% in March and and 30% in April, May and June.
+Eligible employers who had any drop in revenue can now qualify for the wage subsidy, starting with the claim periods that began July 5.
 Applications are open as of April 27, 2020.

 - The Temporary 10% Wage Subsidy is a separate program from CEWS but allows eligible employers to reduce the amount of payroll deductions required to be remitted to the Canada Revenue Agency (CRA) for 3 months (from March 18, 2020 to June 19, 2020).
 Maximum $1,375 per eligible employee and $25,000 per employer.

 - The Work Share Program helps employers and employees avoid layoffs by allowing employees to collect EI while voluntarily reducing hours and sharing the available work with other employees.
 To help employers keep employees on staff during COVID-19, the government has relaxed some requirements and extended the maximum length of the agreement.